ar-io/ar-io-node/README.md

 ### Wallet association

-In order to participate in the [ar.io network](https://ar.io/), gateways need to association themselves with a wallet.
+In order to participate in the [ar.io network](https://ar.io/), gateways need to associate themselves with a wallet.
 This can be configured by setting the `AR_IO_WALLET` environment variable.
 Once set, the associated wallet address is visible via the `/ar-io/info` endpoint.

 Similarly, network participants must make observations of other gateways and submit them.
-The wallet for this is configured using the `OBSERVER_WALLET` enviroment variable.
+The wallet for this is configured using the `OBSERVER_WALLET` environment variable.
 An associated key file is also required to upload observation reports.
 The key file must be placed in `./wallets/<OBSERVER_WALLET>.json` (`<OBSERVER_WALLET>` should be replaced with the address of the wallet you are using).